KSHITIJBITHEL/Applying-RL-algorithms-on-openAI-Gym/README.md

 # Applying-RL-algorithms-on-openAI-Gym
-<p> This Repository contains the code for implementing various Reinforcement Learning Algorithms on the Standard OpenAI Gym Environments</p>
+<p> This Repository contains the code for implementing various Reinforcement Learning Algorithms on the Standard OpenAI Gym Environments.
+My aim is to <b>solve</b> all the available free openAI Gym environments and it is just the beginning.</p>
 <p> I started with implementing tabular q learning on mountain car and cartpole environments and shown here below is the result of the same </p>
 <img src="https://github.com/KSHITIJBITHEL/Applying-RL-algorithms-on-openAI-Gym/blob/master/tabular%20q_learning/cartpole/return%20vs%20epsiode1%20lakh%20episode%20run.png" width =400 alt="Return v/s Episodes" />
  <b> RETURN V/s EPISODES (500 being the max one can get)</b></br>